 In the last five years, so many things have changed — but something that’s certainly stayed the same is that it is a difficult, time consuming, and increasingly expensive endeavor to run an independent press.

 There are many incremental, systemic changes that we can make as a collective that will increase our efficiency both as individual organizations and as a community at large, leaving us with more money and time — and also leaving us less exhausted, emotionally and psychologically depleted.

-Coming back from AWP in DC, happy about sales and the folks I’d got to meet and friends I’d gotten to see — but miserable about the expenditure that had been required, frustrated by the bloated, elitist, ableist conditions of its operation, and looking ahead at other conferences and bookfairs (Queens, Brooklyn, New Orleans, etc) which are prohibitively costly to so many of us, I decided there was no more time to waste — it was time to move on my collective visions, those that truly have always been at the heart of The OS’s mission.
+In 2017, coming back from AWP in DC, happy about sales and the folks I’d got to meet and friends I’d gotten to see — but miserable about the expenditure that had been required, frustrated by the bloated, elitist, ableist conditions of its operation, and looking ahead at other conferences and bookfairs (Queens, Brooklyn, New Orleans, etc) which are prohibitively costly to so many of us, I decided there was no more time to waste — it was time to move on my collective visions, those that truly have always been at the heart of The OS’s mission.

 I arrived home, happily, to find that colleagues were sharing my disgust, publicly, and that sentiment was already circulating — as was a desire to be proactively political, together, organizing with intention how we might address the social and cultural minefields of this time.
 And these two things must happen simultaneously — we need all the energy, all the finances, all the time we can muster to dedicate ourselves fully to resistance organizing, and to survive the loss of public funds.
 We must evolve if we will survive.

 Matvei Yankelevich made and distributed this Open Source tract, “Might as Well Give Away All The Books,” which should be required reading — transparent figures about our costs that not only all presses, but all writers, need to be made aware of.